IntelPython/dpctl/docs/doc_sources/user_guides/execution_model.rst

     ) -> dpctl.SyclEvent:
         ...

-Even if the Python API looks different from this to an offloading Python function, it must translate to a similar call under the hood.
+When building Python API for a SYCL offloading function, and you choose to map the SYCL API to a different API on the Python side, it must translate to a similar call under the hood.

 The arguments to the function must be suitable for use in the offloading functions.
 Typically these are Python scalars, or objects representing USM allocations, such as